IT Staff Augmentation: How Not to Miss the Boat?

-Firstly, you can hire folks with better qualifications for the same or, even, smaller amount of money.
+Firstly, you can hire folks with better qualifications for the same or, even, a smaller amount of money.
 Secondly, you can source expertise you would have difficulty finding locally.
 And, lastly, as a rule, well-established nearshore development teams have taken part in an array of similar projects (at least, ones related to the same business purpose or industry) and can prompt something you may have overlooked.

 An often crucial advantage of offshore Staff Augmentation, seldom mentioned and considered by those who need software development or testing assistance is its ability to dramatically reduce your time-to-market, provided you organize your development effort the right way.
 Instead of 8 hours out of the 24 in a day and night, you will be able to use, at least, 16.
 This can expedite things immensely for you.
 All you need to do is choose a suitable offshore location (if you are in the States, Canada, or Australia, an Eastern-European country, such as Ukraine, would be a perfect fit) and talk to the provider of your choice.

 As you can see, the pros of using overseas Staff Augmentation to reach your business goals are worth considering.

 What are the cons?

 Risks of The IT Staff Augmentation Business Model

 Most of the risks you may bear are not associated with the Staff Augmentation business model as such.
 Rather, they are associated with your choice of a specific outsourcing location and a specific provider within this location.
-From our experience as a software outsouring provider, there are several hard-and-fast rules for choosing an outsourcing location for Staff Augmentation purposes.
+From our experience as a software outsourcing provider, there are several hard-and-fast rules for choosing an outsourcing location for Staff Augmentation purposes.

 They are as follows:

 Don't fall for the cheapest option

-There are offshore locations which house multitudes of IT outfits that offer custom software development for peanuts.
-While prices vary across the different outsourcing locations, never go for a very cheap option in one of the these locations.
+There are offshore locations that house multitudes of IT outfits that offer custom software development for peanuts.
+While prices vary across the different outsourcing locations, never go for a very cheap option in one of these locations.

 You are then likely to be saddled with people who can, perhaps, code some, but the quality of that code and their interactions with your in-house team, will, most probably, be a major disappointment.